-- Best Morning Strains
+- The Best Strains for Commercial Growers

 If you want your marijuana plants (whether autoflowers or otherwise) to grow as potent of buds as possible, pay close attention to their overall health from the moment you germinate them.
 Research optimal growing techniques to prepare for your grow, and give them a try once you have your seeds.